rl1987/trickster.dev/tricksterblog/content/post/tools-of-the-trade-for-scraping-and-automation.md

 But eventually we want to reproduce the requests in some actual programming language.
 This is where [curlconverter](https://curlconverter.com/) comes in.
-It's a small webapp that takes cURL commands and converts them into snippets in one of several programming languages: Python, Dart, Golang, Rust and few more.
+It's a small webapp that takes cURL commands and converts them into snippets in one of several programming languages: Python, Dart, Golang, Rust and a few more.
 This makes it quick to go from finding a key request-response flow in DevTools to reproducing it in your own code.

 mitmproxy